Twins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins face LaMonte Wade Jr and the San Francisco Giants at Target Field on Monday.
-First pitch is at 7:40 PM ET.
+Byron Buxton and the Minnesota Twins meet LaMonte Wade Jr and the San Francisco Giants on Tuesday at 7:40 PM ET.

-The favored Twins have -150 moneyline odds against the underdog Giants, who are listed at +125.
-The over/under is 8.5 runs for this game.
+The Twins are -145 moneyline favorites in this matchup with the Giants (+120).
+The over/under for the matchup has been listed at 8 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.